fachryafrz/wavvy/README.md

 # 🎶 Ryth - Music Streaming and Discovery Platform 🎧

 Are you a music enthusiast or looking for a platform to discover new sounds?
 Look no further!
-I'm excited to share with you my brand new website: Ryth! 🎤🎶
+I'm excited to share with about **Ryth**! 🎤🎶

 Ryth is your ultimate destination for exploring music.
 Whether you're into the latest chart-toppers or underground tracks, we've got you covered.